 Valet Parking

-We realize that parking can be an issue at First Church, especially during the winter months.
-Valet parking is available every Sunday; valets will meet you at the 8th Ave. entrance, assist you in getting inside, park your car, and get it for you after the service.
+Valet parking is available every Sunday; valets will meet you at the 8th Ave.
+SE entrance, assist you in getting inside, park your car, and get it for you after the service.

 Grief Resources

 As part of the Congregational Care Team’s focus on providing support for those who are grieving, we maintain a list of resources that can provide both practical and emotional help.
-This is an ever-evolving list—it will continue to grow as we discover more resources.
+This resource list will continue to grow as we discover more resources.